kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 - Batch processing (Hadoop MapReduce)

 ### What questions we must think or ask ("Count of videos" design)
+- Help interviewers to understand your design scope
 - Users/Customers : help us understand what data we store in the system
 	- Who will use the system?
 		- is this all Youtube viewers who will see the total views count for a video?